swiftlang/swift-evolution/proposals/0268-didset-semantics.md

 foo.baz = 2
 ```

+This applies to a `didSet` on an overridden property as well - the call to the superclass getter will be skipped if the `oldValue` is not referenced in the body of the overridden property's `didSet`.

 This also resolves some pending bugs such as [SR-11297](https://bugs.swift.org/browse/SR-11297), [SR-11280](https://bugs.swift.org/browse/SR-11280) and [SR-5982](https://bugs.swift.org/browse/SR-5982).

 As a bonus, if the property has a "simple" `didSet` and no `willSet`, then we could allow for modifications to happen in-place.
 For example: